-Modern computer networks generate extensive data that can benefit network research, management, and security.
+Modern computer networks generate extensive amount of data that can benefit network research, management, and security.
 This data represents complex interactions among network nodes, services, and users and is fast-evolving, increasingly encrypted, and highly siloed.
 These characteristics make it difficult to analyze using traditional methods based on predefined rules and signatures.
-Machine learning (ML) methods show promise in identifying complex patterns and insights in network data [1].
-Yet, these methods often face reliability issues in real-world network operations, due to open problems like lack of training data and the enormous variability in input data [2].
+Machine learning (ML) methods have shown promise in identifying complex patterns and insights in network data [1].
+Yet, these methods often face reliability issues in real-world network operations, due to open problems like the lack of training data and the enormous variability in input data [2].

-Informed by practitioners and measurements, my research is driven by the goal of enhancing the applicability and reliability of machine learning for networks through data-driven methods, robust system design, and security analysis.
+Guided by insights from practitioners and real-world measurements, my research aims to enhance the applicability and reliability of machine learning for networks through data-driven methods, robust system design, and security analysis.
 I take a holistic look at integrating ML into network operations, adapting each phase of the ML lifecycle to fit network requirements.
 I seek to maximize compatibility and deployability in current environments.